go-micro/cli/README.md

 ### Tern - Postgres Migrations

-Tern can be used to create and manage postgres migrations.
+Tern can be used to create and manage Postgres migrations.
 Go-micro can set the service up to use Tern SQL migrations.

 To create a new service with Tern pass the `--tern` flag to